Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Results

 Other challenges were more particular to auditing work.
-Future work could explore, for example how auditors request information and interact with model operators.
-Transparency Infrastructure in particular is a nascent area of tooling that may become more common to auditing as AI regulation develops and as barriers to external data collection mount; independent research may help guide these tools into more trustworthy mechanisms for disclosure, even as policymakers can ensure platform-controlled tools are not the only avenue for scrutiny.
+Future work could explore how auditors request information and interact with model operators.
+Transparency Infrastructure in particular is a nascent area of tooling that may become more common in auditing practice as AI regulation develops and as barriers to external data collection mount.
+Independent research may help guide these tools into more trustworthy mechanisms for disclosure, even as policymakers can ensure platform-controlled tools are not the only avenue for scrutiny.